A container deposit return scheme for New Zealand

 Benefits of a container deposit return scheme for New Zealand

 Every day 4.6 million drink bottles, cans and cartons get landfilled or littered in New Zealand.
-A well designed container deposit return scheme would set up the system we need to achieve high recycling rates and cut waste, litter and emissions.
+A well-designed container deposit return scheme would set up the system we need to achieve high recycling rates and cut waste, litter and emissions.
 It would take the pressure off ratepayers and councils and create a more viable and stable recycling industry.

 Container deposit return schemes are already popular with the New Zealand public who remember returning bottles in the 1970s.
 Tourists and kiwi travellers return bottles and cans when overseas, so they know how schemes work.